Planarity of compactifications of $\mathbb{R}$ with arc-like remainder: Introduction

 \section{Introduction}

-This paper concerns embeddings of certain kinds of continua in the plane $\mathbb{R}^2$, specifically continua which are the union of an arc-like continuum with a ray or line, which is disjoint from the arc-like continuum.
+This paper concerns embeddings of certain kinds of continua in the plane $\mathbb{R}^2$, specifically continua which are the union of an arc-like continuum with a ray or line, which is disjoint from the arc-like continuum (definitions are provided below).
 Our main result, Theorem~\ref{thm:line} below, is the answer to a question of Nadler from the 1972 paper \cite[p.229]{nadler1972}.
 There, in light of his recent work with Quinn \cite{nadler-quinn1972, nadler-quinn1973} around embeddings of related continua in Euclidean spaces, Nadler asked whether each compactification of a line whose remainder is an arc-like continuum can be embedded in the plane.
 Here, we prove the answer to this question is ``yes''.

-Throughout, \emph{line} will mean a space homeomorphic to $\mathbb{R}$ and \emph{ray} will mean a space homeomorphic to $[0,\infty)$.
+Throughout, \emph{line} will mean a space homeomorphic to $\mathbb{R}$, \emph{ray} will mean a space homeomorphic to $[0,\infty)$, and an \emph{arc} is a space homeomorphic to a closed, bounded interval, e.g.\ $[-1,1]$.
 A \emph{continuum} is a compact, connected, metric space.
 A continuum $Y$ is a \emph{compactification} of a space $S$ if there exists a dense subset $S'$ of $Y$ homeomorphic to $S$.
 The space $X = Y \setminus S'$ is called the \emph{remainder} in the compactification.
 It is well-known that any continuum can be the remainder in a compactification of a line or ray (see e.g.\ \cite{nadler1972}) -- we consider compactifications for which the remainder is an arc-like continuum.